appcubator/42/README.md

 ## To-Do ##
+- [ ] Sort the addressbook and add the helper on the right
+- [ ] Normalize number when added user
 - [ ] Validating Phone number
 - [ ] Expiration of location
 - [ ] `Ask Friend` Button